Now, more than ever, your call center agents need your support.

 Team building exercises and social opportunities are an integral part of forming a great company culture.
 In fact, the 'sense of belonging' it creates could be the differentiator for success for your business. #remotework #cctr #management Click To Tweet

 But we also mean actual games.
 Fun games.
-We’ve been rounding off our week with some Jackbox.tv games over Zoom (and some cold beverages, of course!)
+There are plenty to choose from or you could try creating your own virtual trivia game.
+At Fonolo, we’ve been rounding off our week with some Jackbox.tv games over Zoom (and some cold beverages, of course!).

 Exercise with your remote team